BetterRTX/.github/README.md

 | ![](./images/water/water_rtx.png) | ![](./images/water/water_brtx.png) |

 ## Rain Puddles
-During weather events such as rainfall, Minecraft RTX only used to employ one addional visual effect: the sky would simply transition from its normal colour to uniform grey. **BetterRTX** takes much better advantage of Ray Traced rendering in order to greatly improve the visuals during rainfall.
+During weather events such as rainfall, Minecraft RTX only employed one additional visual effect: the sky would transition from its normal colour to uniform grey. **BetterRTX** takes much better advantage of Ray Traced rendering to greatly improve the visuals during rainfall.
 The mod adds increased volumetric fog during rainy weather, and implements puddles through mapping a noise function to the terrain.
 A ray is traced upwards from the puddle surface with a random offset to determine if the sky is reachable, in order to naturally transition from wet to dry spaces under rain-blocking geometry.
 ```cpp
 float wetness = 0.0;
 bool isSurfaceFacingUpward = false;